-Lesson Learned: If you do not have a total loss, be prepared to fight with the insurance company to obtain coverage.
+Lesson Learned: If you do not have a total loss, be prepared to negotiate with the insurance company to receive a successful claim.

 The new node funded by insurance was installed in a different building than the original \TANZK node.
 It was given the name \TANZKW.
 At the same time, Vodacom replaced its IN network with the IN Advantage system from Siemens.
 The multiple INs in the original configuration were replaced with just two of the more powerful Siemens' INs, freeing considerable space in the new datacenter.